Kayaking and Canoeing in Hudson County!

 Yes, it can be done.
 And it's a lot of fun!

 Paddle the Hudson River or Hackensack River and Newark Bay.
 Check the tide and get your boat.
 Below is a list of the best locations in Hudson County for launching your kayak.
-If you don't have a kayak, check out the locations that offer kayak and canoe rentals.
-If you are interested in kayak trips, just E-mail me.
+If you don't have a kayak, check out the locations listed below that offer kayak rentals.

 ---Mike Ruscigno